-Save the presentation on several places so if something will go wrong, you will be safe.
+Save the presentation in several places so if something will go wrong, you will be safe.

 - Export your presentation to PDF file.
 It will work on most computers Mac or PC, even though it won’t have animations.

-- Save the final presentation files on separate pendrive (even better to have two of them in your pocket, if one fails).
+- Save the final presentation files on a separate pen drive (even better to have two of them in your pocket, if one fails).

 - Upload the presentation ts the cloud (Dropbox, Google Drive, Microsoft OneDrive, e-mail)

 Send the final file to organizers in advance